jd28/rollnw/tools/ui/docs/rml_smalls.md

 The binding intentionally exposes no direct object-write or resource-save operation.
 UI scripts use `core.commands.v1.command_execute` for explicit editor operations, such as Item property changes.
-Dynamically generated Details booleans carry an editor kind, propset, field, and current `0|1` value in the SmallS row protocol.
-The client treats the row index as an opaque token, rebuilds the bounded row batch on click, and rejects the command unless the live row still names the same editable boolean with the expected value.
+Dynamically generated Details editors carry an editor kind, propset, field, current integer value, and inclusive minimum/maximum values in the SmallS row protocol.
+Boolean rows use the integer range `0..1`; ranged integer rows state their domain explicitly.
+The client treats the row index as an opaque token, rebuilds the bounded row batch on commit, and rejects the command unless the live row still names the same editor with the expected value and the requested value is in range.
+Input errors and out-of-range values are rejected rather than clamped.
+Integer rows render a text input for direct entry and bounded single-step controls; both commit through the same validated command.

 ```smalls
 from core.commands.v1 import { command_execute };